 400g new potatoes, sliced and cooked

-Pop your potatoes on the boil until almost cooked through (around 6-7 minutes).
+Pop your potatoes on the boil in salted water until almost cooked through (around 6-7 minutes).

 Then begin the curry by making the paste.
-Blend all ingredients until smooth (you may need to add a little water).
+Add all the paste ingredients to the blender with 50ml water and blend until smooth.

-Pop 1tsp oil in a large pan and once hot, add the paste then cook on a low heat for a few minutes.
+Next spray a large pan with 1kal and, once hot, add the paste then cook on a medium heat for a few minutes.

-Next, add the coconut milk, tamarind, ground coriander, sugar and crushed chillies and stir well.
-Add a little water if you need to to make the curry nice and saucey, mine didn’t need much.
+Next add the coconut milk, tamarind, ground coriander, sugar and crushed chillies and stir well.
+Add a little more water if you need to to make the curry nice and saucy, mine didn’t need much.
+Pop the cornflour in a small cup or bowl, add a tiny splash of cold water to make a thick paste and add to the pan.
+Stir and simmer the sauce for 5 minutes.
+Add the peas, green beans and cooked potatoes to the sauce and simmer for another 5 minutes.

-Next season the fish and rub in the turmeric.
-Pop the fish in the sauce the peas, green beans, spinach and potatoes.
+Next season the fish with salt and pepper and rub in the turmeric.
+Pop the fish into the sauce with the spinach.
 Cover and cook for 5-7 minutes until the salmon has cooked through.
 Finish with a twist of black pepper and squeeze in the juice of half a lime.